First Day Kids Vitamins and Behavior, ADHD Claims

 Conclusion

-I think vitamins are a wonderful thing for toddlers.
 But don’t get your hopes up that First Day vitamins will stop your child from having tantrums or help with an inability to focus.

 As a reminder, the average attention span of a 2-year-old is 4-6 minutes.
 That’s normal.